Trauma and Mental Health Informed School

-We have specially trained Trauma and Mental Health Informed Practitioners to support children who are identified as requiring additional support.
-This support may be offered in 1:1 sessions, in class or in small groups
+We have trained Trauma and Mental Health Informed Practitioners to work with children who are identified as requiring additional support.
+This support may be offered in 1:1 sessions, in class or in small groups.

 Children may also be highlighted through a significant change in their behaviour in school or through a parental concern when behaviour changes at home or a significant life event impacts the family.

 Our aim is to support children to make sense of their experience, find ways to manage their emotions and feelings and ensure that they maintain the capacity to learn, despite difficult events that may happen.

-We believe that our parents know their children best and we are committed to working in partnership to identify the best ways of providing support for your child within school.
+We believe that our parents know their children best and we are committed to working in partnership to identify the best ways of providing support for children within school.
 We aim to develop positive, non-judgemental working partnerships with all our parents.

-Our Trauma-informed approach applies to all of our Academy members, children, adults and parents alike.
+Our Trauma Informed approach applies to all of our members - children, adults and parents alike.
 Our aim is always to PROTECT our school community members and reduce their levels of toxic stress at the earliest indication, offering support and skill development, with the adults they know best, in a place they feel both safe and supported, within their community.

 If you have any questions, please contact Miss Stokes (Mental Health Lead) or Mrs Waters (Trauma and Mental Health Informed Schools Lead Practitioner).

 You can read our Relationship Policy here